Jaspheon/Password-Generator/README.md

 Make sure you have a C++ compiler installed on your system to compile the code.

-### Run the compiled programa, named by password gen.
+### Run the compiled program, named by password gen.

 ---